pliplox/mascot-api/README.md

 We use Jest for testing.
 Don't push code that doesn't have 100% test coverage.
 Integration tests are always welcome.
 Remember to test exceptions and edge cases too!

+To run the tests use the `npm test` command or if you want to watch the changes while coding use the `npm run test:watch` command.

+To run a single test file use the next command:

+`npm run test test/controllers/familyGroupsController.test.js`

+if you want to see the changes without having to write the command again, use:

+`npm run test -- --watch test/controllers/familyGroupsController.test.js`

 ## Databases

 By default, this API is configured to connect to a MongoDB database using Mongoose.
 You can set the